shivamujawame/Fabric-Analytics-in-aday/English/lab-guide/lab1.md

 - You need to refresh your dataset at least three times a day toaccommodate the different update times for the different datasources.

-- Your refreshes take a long time as you need to do a full refreshevery time to capture any updates that happened to the sourcesystems.
+- Your refreshes take a long time as you need to do a full refresh every time to capture any updates that happened to the source systems.

 - Any errors in any of the data sources that you are pulling from willresult in your dataset refresh breaking.
 A lot of times the employeefile does not upload on time resulting in your dataset refreshbreaking.

-- It takes a very long time to make any changes to your data model asPower Query takes a long time to refresh your previews, given thelarge data sizes and complex transformations.
+- It takes a very long time to make any changes to your data model as Power Query takes a long time to refresh your previews, given the large data sizes and complex transformations.

 - You need a Windows PC to use Power BI Desktop even though thecorporate standard is Mac.
 You heard about Microsoft Fabric anddecided to try it to see if it will address your challenges.